- Nana's Dollhouses and Miniatures

 - Most house kits do not have a flat bottom.
 I put one under the foundation.
 It makes the house much sturdier and if you plan to display it on a table, it will be stable, even if the table is a bit smaller than the house.

 - Sometimes I display my houses on microwave carts (the kind you assemble youself).
-Wal-mart sometimes has these for $20 and they come complete with wheels and a shelf for storage.
+Wal-mart sometimes has these fairly cheap, and they come complete with wheels and a shelf for storage.

 - Making a stone foundation: I make the rocks from white Sculpty clay.
 I formed the rocks on aluminum foil on a cookie sheet, bake them, and paint them while they are still stuck to the aluminum foil.
 Then I cover the foundation with spackling paste mixed with black paint to form grey.
 While the spackling was still wet, I put a dab of glue on the bottom of each rock and pressed them into the spackling.